Biodiversity and Nature Conservation Association

 Biodiversity and Nature Conservation Association (BANCA) is a Burmese non-governmental organisation established in the capital city Yangon.
 The society aims to conserve natural diversity and promote awareness.
 It remains the leading force in Burma for biodiversity conservation and sustainable development.

-U Uga is the founder and the first chairman of BANCA.
+U Uga is the founder and the first chairperson of BANCA.
 He is one of the foresters in Myanmar.

 Mission and objectives

-Biodiversity and Nature Conservation Association Living attempts to create opportunities for humans to live in harmony with nature, and to restore and maintain a healthy planet.
+BANCA attempts to create opportunities for humans to live in harmony with nature, and to restore and maintain a healthy planet.
 The basic goals include conservation of nature, primarily biological diversity (genes, species, ecosystems) through actions based on surveys and research, partnership, network building, environmental education and public awareness, encouragement of stakeholder concept and improvement of rural livelihoods.
-To achieve the goals BANCA recruits members from various research fields including ornithologists, primatologists, botanists, marine biologists, herpetologists, medical doctors, and academicians.
+To achieve the goals, BANCA recruits members from various research fields including ornithologists, primatologists, botanists, marine biologists, herpetologists, medical doctors, and academicians.

 Collaborations

 BANCA has a long-term collaboration with international organisations such as BirdLife International, Ecoswiss, People Resources and Conservation Foundation and Fauna & Flora International; and also with major local organisations including Marine Science Association Myanmar (MSAM) and Rakhine Coastal Region Conservation Association (RCA).
-It has been in close partnership with the Department for Environment, Food and Rural Affairs (Defra) of UK, with which it has completed 3 conservation projects, and 1 on-going (2012-2015).
+It has been in close partnership with the Department for Environment, Food and Rural Affairs (Defra) of UK, with which it has completed 3 conservation projects, and 1 on-going (2012–2015).

 Myanmar Environmental Project

 Biodiversity and Nature Conservation Association (BANCA) is a non-profit, non-political, non-religious and an environmental NGO in Myanmar.
 Although BANCA was officially recognized by the Ministry of Home Affairs, Union of Myanmar on 18 June 2004, BANCA has been active since 2002.
 BANCA's registered charity number is 1883.

 BANCA strongly believes that conservation programs can be accomplished successfully only if it is backed up with community development.
 BANCA has 9 Board of Directors and 11 Executive Committee members.
-The latter is headed by a Chairperson.
+The latter is headed by a chairperson.
 The backbone of BANCA is its competent ornithologists along with botanists, foresters, zoologists, social scientists, mammalogists, geologists, environmental scientists, marine biologists and herpetologists among others.